the-au-forml-lab/plgroup/docs/blog.md

 - We will be shifting the paper selection pool away from SIGPLAN conferences in an effort to select more concise papers.
 - We will be implementing a system to randomly select two members to argue in support and opposition before paper selection each week.
 Failure to effectively do so will result in having to continue to support/oppose the proceeding papers until effective.

 If you actually read all that, thank you!
-Future emails will hopefully be much more concise; I just wanted to cover _everything_ important discussed in today's meeting.
+Future blog posts will hopefully be much more concise; I just wanted to cover _everything_ important discussed in today's meeting.
 Have a good Summer and see you all next Fall!

 <!---
 Below is a template for new blog posts!
 Please use this template for any future posts!
 (Yes I realize that this is not the most high-tech or automated setup, but for now, it works)